JensUweUlrich/ReadBouncer/README.md

-GUI with Qt6 for NanoLiveTk
+GUI with Qt6.0.3 for ReadBouncer How To use:

-Deadline for first design: 15.05.2021
+Deadline for Readme: 29.06.2021

 From Source